jnalanko/HKS/README.md

   -h, --help                        Print help

 Input:
-  -f, --file-colors <FILE_COLORS>
-          A file with one fasta/fastq filename per line, one per color --sequence-colors <SEQUENCE_COLORS>
-          Give input as a single file, one sequence per color -u, --unitigs <UNITIGS>
-          Optional: a fasta/fastq file containing the unitigs of all the k-mers in the input files.
+      --label-by-file <LABEL_BY_FILE>  A file with one fasta/fastq filename per line, one per label --label-by-seq <LABEL_BY_SEQ>    Give input as a single FASTA file, one sequence per label -u, --unitigs <UNITIGS>              Optional: a fasta/fastq file containing the unitigs of all the k-mers in the input files.
 More generally, any sequence file with same k-mers will do (unitigs, matchtigs, eulertigs...).
 This speeds up construction and reduces the RAM and disk usage
-      --color-names <COLOR_NAMES_FILE>
-          Optional: a file with one color name per line, in the same order as the input files.
-Defaults to using the input filenames as color names.
-The names "none" and "root" are reserved and cannot be used.
+      --labels <LABELS>                Optional: a file with one label name per line, in the same order as the input files.
+Defaults to using the input filenames as labels.
+The label "none" is reserved and cannot be used.
-      --hierarchy <HIERARCHY>
-          Optional: a file describing the color hierarchy tree.
-Defaults to a star (all colors as children of a single root, named "root").
+      --hierarchy <HIERARCHY>          Optional: a file describing the label hierarchy tree.
+Defaults to a star (all labels as children of a single root, named "root").

 Advanced use:
   -b, --sbwt-path <SBWT_PATH>  Optional: a precomputed Bit Matrix SBWT file of the input k-mers.
 Must have been built with --add-all-dummy-paths
   -l, --lcs-path <LCS_PATH>    Optional: a precomputed LCS file of the optional SBWT file.
 Must have been built with --add-all-dummy-paths
 ```

-### Query k-mers TODO update "color" -> "label"
+### Query k-mers

 To query the index built above with k-mer length 5 and the input file `example/query.fasta`, run the following: